BelKirill/BelKirill/README.md

 ### Current interests
 ![Learning](img/learn.png)

-I'm currently focused on custom command line tools that make a platform's engineer life easir.
+I'm currently focused on custom command line tools that make a platform's engineer life easier.
+Working with charm.sh's line of tooling makes me create interesting TUI utilities and want to learn Go.
+Other than that, personal finance data wrangling using JupyterLab.

+I'm also developing an IPython course as it seems like this is an often overlooked tool which comes in very handy.

 I'm excited to collaborate on projects that align with my skills and values.

 ![GIF displaying versatility](img/why-me.gif)